 Buddha, knowing the precarious position of human life under some pretext or the other in the factionalized society of his time, declared human life to be rare, impermanent and of supreme value.

 Buddha had declared absolute non-violence towards oneself and others as supreme duty or “dhamma” and upheld compassion as absolute principle to follow for his students.
-Buddha positively emphasized the moto of universal human welfare and universal human happiness, “bahujan hitaya bahujan sukhaya” to his disciples.
+Buddha positively emphasized the moto of collective or universal human welfare and happiness, “bahujan hitaya bahujan sukhaya” to his disciples.

 Declaring that all life tremble at the prospect of pain and fear death, Buddha upheld the ancient sublime idea of treating the other as oneself.
 Buddhis said that life is the ultimate value and non-violence is the ultimate human duty or sublime human nature.